 Some programs and faculties at UBC have special processes set up to admit students whose circumstances differ from the general undergraduate admissions process.
 You should inquire directly with your program or faculty about these special procedures.

 - Request for special consideration for undergraduate admission (Okanagan campus)

 - 588 KB PDF

 - Request for special consideration for undergraduate admission (Vancouver campus)

 Once you’ve been admitted

 Disclosure does not mean you are automatically entitled to receive disability-related accommodations.
-You must first register with the Disability Resource Centre on the Okanagan campus or Access and Diversity on the Vancouver campus for more information.
+You must first register with the Disability Resource Centre on the Okanagan campus or the Centre for Accessibility on the Vancouver campus for more information.
 An advisor will determine your eligibility for these accommodations.
 Determination and implementation of academic accommodations is done according to UBC’s Policy 73 and current privacy legislation.